Ngann/NYT/README.md

 ## Description

-_This is a clone of the New York Times website for educational purpose._
+_This was a two day project to clone the New York Times website for educational purposes.
+The article titles are replaced with Dr. Seuss quotes and the main content uses lorem ipsom.
+The login feature was implemented using Google's firebase authentication._

 # ![demo](src/assets/img/demo.png)